 By subscribing to an API account, your rights are equivalent to those of a network administrator, in addition to the access to the public API.
 Since API accounts are intended for third-party use and sometimes outside a network, the login information provided to you will not allow you to connect to the platform if the feature has not been enabled.
 In parallel, the CMMS user account does not allow to use the public API, in order to guarantee an optimal level of security.

 The objective of this new feature is once again to guarantee you a high degree of autonomy.
 In this sense, you will find all the information and documentation you may need directly on the interface.
 All users or solution integrators remain very independent.

 More concretely, your first use of the API is divided into three main steps.
 Once your need and the tool you want to connect have been identified, all you have to do is to contact us to get access.

-Then, connect to the API page, where you can test the feature and use it manually.
-It is important to note that the API only supports the standard JSON-LD format for integrating your data.
-As an integrator, you will then access the URLs listed on the documentation page in order to perform the various actions required.
-Once the various steps have been completed, the information simply goes up in the CMMS and the technicians and field operators have the data in real-time.
+Then, connect to the API, where you can test the feature and use it manually.
+It is important to note that the API only supports the standard JSON format for integrating your data.
+As an integrator, you will then access the endpoints listed on the documentation page in order to perform the various actions required.
+Once the several steps have been completed, the information simply goes up in the CMMS and the technicians and field operators benefit from the data.
 Our team is here to help you monitor the process to ensure that everything is running smoothly.